Inflect logo

 Direct Cloud On-Ramps0 – as of September 2025Nearest on-ramp hub is Paris.

-Power Cost€0.19–€0.24/kWh – as of September 2025Pricing reflects stable French industrial averages.
+Power Cost€0.19–€0.24/kWh – as of September 2025Based on stable French industrial averages.

-Disaster RiskLow (2.7/10) – as of September 2025Very low seismic and storm activity.
+Disaster RiskLow (2.7/10) – as of September 2025Geographically stable with minimal seismic activity.

-Tax IncentivesYesEIB loan financing for specific infrastructure.
+Tax IncentivesYesEIB loan financing for infrastructure projects.

 Sales Tax20% VAT – as of September 2025Standard French turnover tax rate.